rami3l/pacaptr/README.md

 - `Chocolatey` support: Experimental.
 Don't forget to run in an elevated shell!

 - `Dpkg/Apt` support: Experimental.

-- `--dryrun`: An option that will try to just print out the command to be executed.
+- `--dryrun`: Use this flag to just print out the command to be executed (sometimes with a --dry-run flag to activate the package manager's dryrun option).

     Some query commands might still be run, but anything "big" should have been stopped from running, eg. installation.

+    For instance:

+    ```bash
+    # Nothing will be deleted here:
+    pacapt-go -Sc --dryrun
+    >> brew cleanup --dry-run
+    .. (showing the files to be removed)

+    # Without `--dryrun`, everything will work as shown above:
+    pacapt-go -Sc
+    >> brew cleanup
+    .. (cleaning up)
+    ```

 [icy/pacapt]: https://github.com/icy/pacapt